Math Wheels for Note-taking?

 • You can provide students with a copy of the answer key and allow them to self-check when they finish all the cards.

-I hope you get a chance to use this activity!
-If you haven’t tried Footloose before, you can download the FREE Order of Operations Footloose task cards pictured above.
+If you haven’t tried Footloose before, you can download the FREE Order of Operations Footloose task cards using the button below.

 Ellie